-If you've plenty of other, better prospective tenants, you might eliminate an applicant for a single blot on any one of those records.
-But, especially if you're short of alternatives, you may want to dig deeper.
+If you have plenty of other, better prospective tenants, you might eliminate an applicant for a single blot on any one of those records.
+But, especially if you’re short of alternatives, you may want to dig deeper.

-Do you really want to punish someone for an eviction or a criminal offense that happened many years or even decades ago, absent more recent issues?
+Do you really want to punish someone for an eviction or a criminal offense that happened many years or even decades ago?
 Often, a poor credit score arose from a brief period of unemployment or sickness that is now well behind the applicant.
-Are you going to exclude her for something that's not her fault?
+Are you going to exclude them for something that’s not their fault?

 Of course, you’re not in the business of giving second chances.
 But you’ll probably want to be reasonable.
 So you might want to talk to the applicant about anything that bothers you.

-What you should focus on more is the applicant's previous behavior as a tenant.
+The applicant’s previous behavior as a tenant can tell you more than most other kinds of background checks.
 Ask for references from previous landlords and call them for an off-the-record chat.

-The state where the rental property is located will have its own laws governing eviction.
+The state where your rental property is located will have its own laws governing eviction.
 And you must observe those to the letter.

 Unless your investment property is in a rent-controlled city, you can normally serve a tenant who’s on a month-to-month lease with notice to vacate the home.
 You usually have to give either 30 or 60 days notice, depending on local laws.